warriorjacq9/fat16_chatgpt/README.md

 ## Contact

-For any questions or support, please open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or support, please open an issue on GitHub.

+## Disclaimer

+This code was made ENTIRELY by ChatGPT, and I do not take any credit whatsoever for it failing or working incredibly well.
+If you find issues, please still report them, and I will make ChatGPT fix it.
+Even this README (except this disclaimer of course) was made by ChatGPT